Murari-Gaddam/Adaptive-VLM-TAMP-Research/Ideas/VLM_based_TAMP.md

 - The VlM always has the disadvantage of hallucinating a solution when it doesn't have enough world knowledge.
 - It doesn't have adaptive change in task plan which means it cannot process when there are changes in the environment.
-- The task plan can still be infeasible hwihc still needs be checked by the motion plan.
+- The task plan can still be infeasible which still needs be checked by the motion plan.

 ---